errata-ai/vale.sh/content/en/manual/ls-config/index.md

 {{< asciinema key="config" rows="20" preload="1" >}}

-The `ls-metrics` command prints the current configuration options (as JSON) to `stdout`.
+The `ls-config` command prints the current configuration options (as JSON) to `stdout`.